top of page

 An umbilical hernia occurs when part of the intestine or fatty tissue bulges through the muscle near the belly button (navel, umbilicus).
 The laparoscopic repair requires only three or four small incisions in order to return all bulging tissue to its normal anatomy and fixate a mesh over the defect reducing the risk for any future hernia.

-A ventral hernia results from a weakness in the midline of the abdominal wall.
+A ventral hernia results from a weakness in the middle of the abdominal wall.
 Typically, a bulge will occur above the belly button and below the breast plate.
-The bulge is a result of tissue and/or intestine that is protruding from the midline defect.
-The laparoscopic repair dissects out all tissue from the hernia site and fixates a mesh over the defect.
-Trying to suture the defect closed without mesh quite often leads to tension and a recurrence.
+The bulge is a result of tissue and/or intestine that is bulging from the hernia.
+The laparoscopic repair reduces all tissue from the hernia site and fixates a mesh over the defect.
+Trying to suture the hernia closed without mesh quite often leads to tension and a recurrence.

-An incisional hernia occurs as a result from a complication from conventional open surgery.
-Open surgery must use large incisions unlike minimum invasive surgery.
-These larger incisions create a weakness in the abdominal wall which may not fully health.
-This weakness results in tissue or intestine bulging through the incisional scar, which can be potentially life threatening.
-The laparoscopic incisional hernia repair uses three or four small incisions in order to dissect all protruding tissue, scar tissue or intestinal structures out of the hernia defect.
+An incisional hernia occurs as a result from a complication from a prior surgery.
+Incisions can create a weakness in the abdominal wall.
+This weakness results in tissue or intestine bulging through the scar, which can be potentially life threatening.
+The laparoscopic incisional hernia repair uses three or four small incisions in order to dissect all protruding tissues from hernia defect.
 This dissection can often be very challenging and requires laparoscopic experience and expertise.
 The defect is then patched with mesh material to help prevent recurrence.

 A femoral hernia usually occurs when fatty tissue or a part of the bowel pokes through a small defect in the groin through a space called the femoral canal.
-The femoral canal is adjacent to the femoral vein, which is located near the inner thigh.
+The femoral canal is near the femoral vein, which is located near the inner thigh.
 These hernias can be difficult to diagnose because they sometimes only present as pain in the inner groin without a lump.
-Similar to the laparoscopic inguinal hernia repair, all tissue and/or bowel must be dissected carefully out of the femoral space and mesh is used to cover the defects.
+Similar to the laparoscopic inguinal hernia repair, all tissue and/or bowel must be dissected carefully removed from the femoral space and mesh is used to cover the defects.

 Laparoscopic Paraesophageal/Hiatal Repair